bryanoltman/stager/README.md

 #### `environmentControlBuilders`

-An optional list of `WidgetBuilder`-like functions that allow you to add custom Widgets to the Stager control panel.
+An optional list of `EnvironmentControlBuilder`s that allow you to add custom widgets to the Stager control panel. `EnvironmentControlBuilder` is a function similar to a `WidgetBuilder` – it accepts a `BuildContext` as a parameter and returns a `Widget`.
+It also accepts an additional `rebuildScene` callback that you can use to tell Stager to reconstruct your Scene.

+Stager calls these functions when constructing a Scene and places the widgets they return in the environment control panel.

 These are useful if you want to manipulate things specific to your app, including:

-- Data displayed by your Widget
+- Data displayed by your widget
 - Properties on mocked dependenices
 - Feature flags

+Widgets placed in the environment control panel typically have callbacks that update an environment value or values (a parameter to a widget in your Scene or the behavior of a dependency) and then call `rebuildScene`, which reconstructs the Scene to reflect the changes.

-You can return any arbitrary Widget from these functions.
+You can return any arbitrary widget from these functions.

 ### StagerApp

 A StagerApp displays a list of Scenes, allow the user to select from all available Scenes.
 Because Scenes can contain their own Navigators, the StagerApp overlays a back button on top of the Scenes.

+You will generally not need to interact with this class directly – Stager will generate this for you.
+Once you've written your Scene classes, simply run `flutter run build_runner` from your project root to generate a file containing a `main()` entrypoint that creates a StagerApp with your Scenes.

 ## Use